Parts of a Garage Door Opener System

 8. Weather Seals

 It’s a good idea to check the weather seals every so often.
-Unlike the other parts of the garage door, you may not immediately notice if they become damaged.
+Unlike the other parts of the door, you may not immediately notice if they become damaged.
 If you do notice, you’ll probably want to replace them with new seals.

 9. Safety Sensor

-The photo eye consists of two sensors, one on each side, located on the wall at the bottom of the garage door opening.
-These sensors face each other, and one sensor projects a beam of light into the lens of the other.
+The photo eye consists of two sensors, one on each side, located on the wall at the bottom of the door opening.
+These sensors face each other, and one sensor projects a light beam into the lens of the other.
 As long as this beam is unbroken, the door functions normally.
 When the second sensor is prevented from detecting the light — which is what happens if something is blocking it — it stops the door from closing.

 10. Emergency Cord

+The emergency release cord is another safety feature.
+You’ll probably recognize it as a red cord hanging from the opener.
 This feature is useful if you need to perform maintenance on the door without the risk of it opening or closing automatically, or if you need to lift it halfway.
 You can still lift the door manually with the motor disengaged because the springs will function normally.
 With the cord pulled, you won’t have to worry about the door moving on its own.

 Request Service